auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 #### Errors

 The Web Auth methods now only yield errors of type  `WebAuthError`.
-The underlying error (if any) is available via the `cause: Error?` property of the `WebAuthError` value.
+The underlying error value (if any) is available via the `cause: Error?` property of the `WebAuthError` value.

 <details>
   <summary>Before / After</summary>